joe-shajan/pulse-inventory-management/README.md

    - [x] Managers cannot add more users or products; they can only change the available stock of products.

 5. **Efficient Product List View:**
-   - [ ] Optimize the product list view to handle a large number of products efficiently (consider pagination or virtualization).
+   - [x] Optimize the product list view to handle a large number of products efficiently through Pagination.

 6. **Data Persistence:**
    - [x] Implement data persistence to ensure user data and added products persist between app sessions.